BAA March traffic boosted by emerging market growth

 LONDON Traffic at airports operated by BAA rose by 4 percent in March, compared with the same month in 2011, helped by Easter being earlier this year and strong growth on routes to emerging markets.

-BAA, which is Britain's main airport operator and majority owned by Spanish infrastructure group Ferrovial (FER.MC), on Wednesday said 8.6 million passengers travelled through its airports last month.
+BAA, which is Britain's main airport operator and majority owned by Spanish infrastructure group Ferrovial, on Wednesday said 8.6 million passengers travelled through its airports last month.

 The company said 5.7 million passengers passed through London Heathrow - Europe's busiest airport - last month, 6.9 percent up on last March.